cmdoffing/LCD/README.md

 # LCD

-Emulate LCD display in the terminal
+Emulate LCD displays in the terminal.

  This program displays LCD digits, given a command line size parameter (s = param 1) and a number to display (param 2).